dablyputs/programming_in_c/10_pointers/POINTERS.md

 # Chapter 10: Pointers
 At times, system programmers must access particular locations inside the computer's memory.
-One of the advantages of a higher level programming language such as C is that, although you don't have to concern yourself the memory addresses that ar assigned to variables, the knowledge that a unique memory address is associated with each variable and can be accessed through the use of pointers adds power and flexibility to the language.
+One of the advantages of a higher level programming language such as C is that, although you don't have to concern yourself the memory addresses that are assigned to variables, the knowledge that a unique memory address is associated with each variable and can be accessed through the use of pointers adds power and flexibility to the language.

 The topic of pointers is difficult to grasp.
 Reread any sections of Chapter 10 that are still unclear.